avieira/avieira.github.io/publications.md

 3. **A. Vieira**, B.Brogliato, Ch.
 Prieur <br/>
 "On the optimal control of linear complementarity systems"<br/>
-*Conference of state constrained dynamical system*, Padova (Italy), 2017.
+*Control of state constrained dynamical system*, Padova (Italy), 2017.

 ## Thesis